 Types of Social Workers

-Social Workers perform a broad spectrum of duties ranging from providing support to those faced with difficult situations, emotional stresses, or significant change in their lives to clinically diagnosing emotional, behavioral or mental health disorders in individuals.
-Not only do they help the individuals cope with the situation at hand, they advocate for them and seek out valuable resources and other means of support for the affected person(s).
+Because of the variety of fields of practice and duties performed by social workers, it is often asked “What is a social worker?”
+Social workers perform a broad spectrum of duties ranging from providing support to those faced with difficult situations, emotional stresses, or significant change in their lives to clinically diagnosing emotional, behavioral or mental health disorders in individuals.
+Not only do they help the individuals cope with the situation at hand, they advocate for them and seek out valuable resources and other means of support for those in need.

 Read on for more information about the different fields of social work practice: